-My fuse holder has melted, even though the fuse has not blown, does this mean my equipment is faulty and drawing too much current?
+My fuse holder melted, making my dc to dc battery charger unable to charge my auxiliary battery.
+However, the fuse has not blown.
+Does this mean my equipment is faulty and drawing too much current?

-The simple answer is- if the fuse has not blown the equipment is not drawing too much current.
+The simple answer is: if the fuse holder melted, it is due to a lost connection, not the power wires drawing too much current.

 When installing battery management systems and battery chargers, you always need to use good quality battery fuses and fuse holders.
 This will ensure the wires connected to your fuse holder make a solid connection, giving you peace of mind that your charger/power source is working efficiently.

 Whilst the popular, automotive blade type fuses and holders may be okay at lower currents (e.g. 5-10A) and for higher currents (20A or more) it is essential to use good quality fuses and fuse holders.
 REDARC’s 40A Fuse Kit and 60A Fuse Kit are a great example.

 Especially if you want your battery systems and dual battery isolators to keep functioning for years to come.
 Good examples include “Maxifuse”, “Megafuse” or “MTA” Midi fuse style products.